Maui Travel Guide

 Wondering which parts of the island to visit?
 Maui is composed of two major volcanic areas, the older and extinct West Maui Mountains and a very expansive volcano named Haleakala on the eastern side of Maui.
 In between the two is a valley filled with deposits.
 The center of the island is where Maui earns its nickname the "Valley Isle."
 The isthmus stretching from Haleakala to the West Maui mountains is likely where you'll begin your journey- at the Kahului airport.

 In addition to these three primary areas, the island can be divided into several official sub-areas, and it's a good idea to become familiar with each of them.
 No region is quite like another on Maui.
-Explore each region below to learn about the many things to do, the sights, and the diverse attractions you'll find in each area.
+Explore each of Maui's regions below to learn about the many things to do, the sights, and the diverse attractions you'll find in each area.

 Maui Visitor Information